 You could easily make a meal out of this dish (throw in some extra veggies if you’d like), especially if you serve rice on the side along with a green salad.
 It’s also a perfect Meatless Monday meal, too.

-Whether rain is keeping you away from the grill or you’re looking for a fun and meatless appetizer or main dish to serve, I hope you’ll try Kung Pao Cauliflower.
+Whether you’re looking for a fun and meatless appetizer or main dish to serve, give Kung Pao Cauliflower a try.
 It’s rich and filling and full of great flavor.
+Let me know how you like it!

 Serves Serves 4